 - materials, services, or licenses where the University acts as a broker with a vendor on behalf of students

 University Health Insurance Plan (UHIP)

-UHIP is mandatory health insurance plan for all international and exchange students, as well as recent permanent residents and returning Canadian citizens who are in their 3 month OHIP waiting period.
+UHIP is mandatory health insurance plan for all international and exchange students.
+Recent permanent residents and returning Canadian citizens who are eligible and have applied for OHIP will have immediate health insurance coverage.
+There is no longer a waiting period for OHIP coverage.
 View UHIP enrolment and refunding information .

 If you cancel your registration or are graduating and do not require full year UHIP, contact the UHIP Office at email@example.com immediately to request a UHIP Fee refund.
 The UHIP Office will request that the Student Accounts Office adjust the UHIP fee amount on your ACORN invoice.

 You must contact the UHIP Office in advance of completing your program, cancelling your registration or receiving OHIP, if you wish to apply for a refund.
+Refund applications will be accepted on an ongoing basis until February 28, 2022.
 Timing is very important and will affect the refund amount you may receive.

 Student System Access Fee

 Fee for access to the Student Web Service (ACORN) is billed for each session.